(Offered cooperatively by the University of Wisconsin-Milwaukee College of Health Sciences and School of Information Studies.)

 The purpose of the Certificate in Health Care Informatics is to provide an introduction and basic foundation for health professionals, information studies, and other students in the emerging practice of healthcare informatics.

-- Introduction to information technology theory and application, with a special emphasis on internet communication;
+- Introduction to information technology theory and application;

 - Analysis and design of information systems in a healthcare environment;